everwitt7/Pitch-Data/README.md

 pitchData_rightHandedHitters_withBatterID.csv: same as pitchData_rightHandedHitters.csv but with batter ID (for stratifying data later)

+pitchData_rightHandedHitters_aboveAvgHitters.csv: same as pitchData_rightHandedHitters.csv but for only hitters with avg >= .250

+pitchData_rightHandedHitters_belowAvgHitters.csv: same as pitchData_rightHandedHitters.csv but for only hitters with avg < .250

 ### Swing JSONs
 swingData.json: Json that holds the chance of a hit, out, strike, and foul indexed by what kind of pitch and which part of the zone the pitch ENDS UP in